OkillA/AnomDet/README.md

 # Detection of Anomalous Images

-Detecting anomlous images from a large dataset of facial images of human subjects primarily using statistical and probablistic methods.
+Detecting anomalous images from a large dataset of facial images of human subjects primarily using statistical and probablistic methods.

 ## Get Started